TylerSustare/phx_fire/README.md

 This setup should work for most Google API packages on hex.

+### Service credentials
-### The service credentials for Google APIs should look something like this for JSON file based keys
+Service credentials for Google APIs should look something like this for JSON file based keys
 ![image](https://github.com/TylerSustare/phx_fire/assets/10850753/bd37344e-2cb1-4dbb-b480-93ad35eed07e)